 Cute, simple and easy to make mini turkey cookies for Thanksgiving.

-Let’s not complicate things, shall we?
+Let’s not complicate things when making cute turkey cookies for Thanksgiving, shall we?
 Brown circles with some candy eyes, nose, wattle and feathers.
 That’s it.
 Heck, you can even buy chocolate frosting instead of making and piping brown icing, and spread it on the circles with a knife.

 And they still look pretty much like turkeys.
 Turkeys with pastel feathers, but turkeys.
 I stink at simplifying the rest of my life, but cookies, no sweat.